 Because of her health and expenses related to the injury, the applicant could not be self-dependent.
 Her financial statements demonstrated an ongoing need as she discontinued some medications because of the expense.
 The Court noted that the applicant had gone into debt in order to meet her ongoing modest expenditures.
 Overall, the Court held that the enforcement of the spousal support waiver in the agreement failed to comply with the objectives of the Divorce Act and the agreement no longer reflected the parties’ original intentions because of the unexpected and significant health issues.

-Contact the Windsor Family Law Lawyers at Howie Johnson Barristers & Solicitors for Advice on Spousal Support Claims
+Contact the Windsor Family Law Lawyers at Johnson Miller Family Lawyers for Advice on Spousal Support Claims

-The experienced family lawyers at Howie Johnson Barristers & Solicitors focus exclusively on family law matters and regularly assist clients in resolving spousal support claims and child support issues.
+The experienced family lawyers at Johnson Miller Family Lawyers focus exclusively on family law matters and regularly assist clients in resolving spousal support claims and child support issues.
 Our family law team provides clients with honest advice tailored to your unique circumstances so that you know what to expect throughout the process and understand your rights and obligations, particularly before agreeing to contractual terms.
 To discuss your matter with a family law team member, please get in touch with us online or call us at 519.973.1500.